nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `sort name ascending` sorts the client list alphabetically by name in ascending order.
 * `sort deadline descending` sorts the client list by project deadline (later dates first).

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Clientele+ saves you the hassle of sorting the list every time you open the app, so every time you do a sort, it will save the list
+An unarchive feature is in the works and will be available in the future.
 </div>

 ### Archive a Client: `archive`